pyav/Sudoku/README.md

 Comments/ pull requests are welcome for the following:

     1. Enhancement for the core algorithm.
-    2. Suggest more tests
+    2. Suggest more tests.
-    3. Enhance the test script itself
+    3. Enhance the test script itself.
     4. Coding style and any constructive updates.

 Thanks for putting in your time to review.